-You can save an OLAP model even if multiple users are reading it by selecting Exclusive Access on the Welcome screen.
+You can save an OLAP model even if multiple users are reading it by selecting Exclusive Access in the Welcome dialog box, as shown in Figure 3-8.
 Opening an existing OLAP model with Exclusive Access guarantees that no other user can modify the OLAP model.